Skip to Content

 So it’s a smart idea to pack some insect repellent.
 You can choose a version with DEET, but I prefer using a formulation with Picaridin.

-I first learned about Picaridin several years ago from our travel doctor.
+I first learned about Picaridin over a decade ago from our travel doctor.
 I was helping my daughter prepare for a month-long summertime study abroad/volunteer program in Belize, where she’d be spending lots of time in the jungle (aka prime mosquito territory).

 Our travel doc recommended Sawyer insect repellent with Picaridin, and we’ve used it ever since.
 I love how it’s not super-stinky, comes in a non-aerosol pump bottle, and won’t damage plastics (like your synthetic activewear).